-Janet Jackson’s BFF Debunks Media Rumors Regarding Wissam Al Mana Split
+Janet Jackson’s BFF Debunks Media Rumors Regarding Wissam Al Mana Split: ‘F*** You!’

 “How did we get to the point where an iconic artist who has amassed her own sizable fortune,” the piece later inquires, “is suddenly demonized as a gold digging, loveless, calculating bed wench?”

-In no uncertain terms, Duldulao openly asked the very same question in his online backing of Janet against the Wissam money talk, albeit more concisely than that of BET‘s stating of it.
+In no uncertain terms, Duldulao openly asked the very same question in his online backing of Janet against the Wissam money talk, albeit more concisely than that of BET.com‘s stating of it.

 “Do you know how much she’s worth,” he purportedly said in a latter Twitter posting.

-Other than confirming its occurrence through a representative earlier this month, as the Inquisitr reported, neither Janet Jackson nor Wissam Al Mana have spoken on their split publicly.
+Other than confirming its occurrence through a representative earlier this month, as the Inquisitr reported, neither Janet Jackson or Wissam Al Mana have spoken on their split publicly.

 [Featured Image by Vittorio Zunino Celotto/Getty Images]